apache/tvm-rfcs/rfcs/0077-layout-transform-padding.md

 * If a PrimFunc must remain compatible with the current calling context, `transform_layout` may not be applied to argument buffers.
-  For example, when creating an optimization candidate of a subgraph, the candidate must remain compatible with the calling scope.
+  For example, when creating an optimization candidate of a subgraph, if there is no legalization pass to handle layout disagreements between adjacent subgraphs, the candidate must remain compatible with the calling scope.

 * If a PrimFunc is being modified as part of a transformation that also changes the context, `transform_layout` may be applied to